vzamora/Proxmox-Cheatsheet/Utility Applications/GPU Passthrough to LXC.md

 	SUBSYSTEM=="module", ACTION=="add", DEVPATH=="/module/nvidia", RUN+="/usr/bin/nvidia-modprobe -m"

 Reboot and run "nvidia-smi" to see if something comes up.
-It should look like this:
+It should look like this: (note the version number is 510.x - that version is actually too old to work appropriately with Frigate NVR, so please use a newer version - I believe it requires 525.x or higher)

 ![image](https://user-images.githubusercontent.com/449075/201356065-7398355f-10dc-4f66-a8c2-eab5802933a0.png)